MarekSabata/adventures_in_probability/README.md

-# adventures_in_probability
+# Adventures in probability
-Adventures in probability
+Repo documenting more or less random experiments related to probability in statistics, data science or machine learning.